DIPlib/diplib/doc/src/main.md

 - Add code to the unit tests.

-- Create a nice *Doxygen* theme for the documentation, or create a logo for the project.
+- Improve the markup of the documentation, or create a logo for the project.

 In any of these cases, see <a href="https://github.com/DIPlib/diplib/blob/master/CONTRIBUTING.md">`CONTRIBUTING.md`</a>
 to learn how to make optimal use of your time.